adsants/react-html-table-to-xlsx/README.md

 ## Features

-* Download HTML table as Excel file in .xls format
+* Download HTML table as Excel file in .xlsx format
 * No server side code
-* Set desired .xls filename and sheet
+* Set desired .xlsx filename and sheet
 * Set desired class name and id for styling
 * Supported IE 11